DOP

 Minister of Communion to the Sick and Dying: Participants are given practical and pastoral skills in the different rites used for bringing Communion to the Sick and Dying.
 An overview of sickness, suffering and death within the context of the Paschal Mystery is discussed.

 Minister of the Altar: Also known as Senior Servers and formally known as Acolytes, they assist the priest in the celebration of the Mass.
 Topics covered include the requirements of the role, qualities of a server and what is involved in the role.
-Also covered is what the servers need to be familiar with including the times of the liturgical year, the parts of the Mass and items used for liturgical rites.
+Also covered are the topics the servers need to be familiar with including the times of the liturgical year, the parts of the Mass and items used for liturgical rites.

 Volunteers learn about the theological and pastoral aspects of the ministries as well as practical skills and duties involved.